luminus-framework/luminus/resources/public/md/profiles.md

 Currently, the following profiles are supported

 * +bootstrap - adds bootstrap css/js static resources
-* +sqlite - initializes a SQLite database for the site, adds user registration and login
+* +sqlite - adds `models.db` namespace which initializes a SQLite database
+* +site - creates a template application using bootstrap and sqlite templates, adds registration and authentication

 To add a profile simply pass it as an argument after your application name, eg: